WNBA power rankings: Aces add standout Candace Parker, Liberty gets makeover, Lynx have new leader

 - Las Vegas (26-10 last season)

 The WNBA champion Aces signed Candace Parker to join a group that includes league MVP A'ja Wilson, Finals MVP Chelsea Gray and standouts Jackie Young and Kelsey Plum (20.2 points per game, second in the league).
-They are seeking to become the first repeat champion since 2002 (L.A.
-Sparks).
+They are seeking to become the first repeat champion since the Los Angeles Sparks in 2002.

 2. New York (16-20)

-The Liberty became a super team by signing All-Star guards Courtney Vandersloot and Breanna Stewart (league-high 21.8 points per game), then trading for former MVP Jonquel Jones.
-They join another star, Sabrina Ionescu, to become a favorite to earn New York's first league title — it has been in the finals four times.
-Six-foot-10 center Han Xu is a not-so-secret weapon.
+The Liberty became a super team by signing All-Star guards Courtney Vandersloot and Breanna Stewart (league-high 21.8 ppg), then trading for former MVP Jonquel Jones.
+They join another star, Sabrina Ionescu, to become a favorite to earn New York's first league title — the Liberty has been in the finals four times.
+Six-10 center Han Xu is a not-so-secret weapon.

 3. Washington (22-14)